 For MPPA students, the research methods requirement will be met by successfully completing PADM 5125 (a grade of at least a B- in both courses).
 In addition, the 0.5 elective will count as an elective toward the MPPA.
 NRTH 5000 and NRTH 5001 will be considered courses extra to the MPPA.

-To complete both the MPPA and Graduate Diploma in Health: Science, Technology and Policy, a student will complete 9.0 credits.
+To complete both the MPPA and Graduate Diploma in Northern Studies, a student will complete 9.0 credits.

 Carleton University Calendar